othomantegazza/noise-pollution-counter/README.md

-# Content

-A Quarto project starter for the workshop in [Data Visualization for Scientists](https://github.com/othomantegazza/dataviz-for-scientists-slides/).

 # Deploy Locally

 To deploy locally:

 1. Install Quarto: https://quarto.org/docs/get-started/

-2. Open `quarto-example.Rproj` in Rstudio.
+2. Open `noise-pollution-counter.Rproj` in Rstudio.

 3. At the R console, install all R packages with: